GetStream/sign-in-with-apple-swift-example/README.md

 ### Dependencies

-For the iOS project, use CocoaPods in the root folder:
+Dependencies are included, but if you need to make any changes, use CocoaPods in the root folder:

 ```bash
 $ pod install --repo-update
 ```

-For the backend, use Yarn or NPM in the `backend` folder:
+And for the backend, use Yarn or NPM in the `backend` folder:

 ```bash
 $ yarn install